Master Gardener (film)

-Master Gardener is a 2022 American crime thriller film written and directed by Paul Schrader and starring Joel Edgerton, Sigourney Weaver, and Quintessa Swindell.
-The film premiered out of competition at the 79th Venice International Film Festival on September 3, 2022, and was released in the United States by Magnolia Pictures on May 19, 2023.
+Master Gardener is a 2022 American crime thriller film written and directed by Paul Schrader.
+It follows Narvel Roth (Joel Edgerton), a horticulturist for the wealthy Mrs. Haverhill (Sigourney Weaver), as he faces his violent past.

+The film had its world premiere out of competition of the 79th Venice International Film Festival on September 3, 2022.
+It was theatrically released in the United States by Magnolia Pictures on May 19, 2023, it received positive reviews.